Welcome!¶

 This website is your go-to resource for all our tutorials and guides.
 Before diving in, you might want to explore:

-Computational research can be intimidating because there are so many programs to choose from, and it's challenging to select and combine them for your specific project.
-Simmate is designed to bridge this gap, acting as the link between these diverse programs, databases, and utilities.
-We take on the heavy lifting and teach you these programs along the way.
+The computational side of chemistry research can be intimidating because there are so many programs to choose from, and it's challenging to select and combine them for your specific project.
+Simmate aims to be a link between the many diverse programs, databases, and utilities out there, and in turn, simplify the setup and execution of chemistry projects.
+Third-party datasets and tools are ingetrated into Simmate as "apps", where there is a growing list of supported software and databases.

 # in example.yaml